cjurjiu/FancyScans/README.md

 ![](https://github.com/cjurjiu/FancyScans/blob/master/gifs/first_person_terrain.gif)

-This is basically just a version of the shader+script pair presented [here](https://www.youtube.com/watch?v=OKoNp2RqE9A), which works with transparent geometry.
+This is basically a version of the shader+script pair presented [here](https://www.youtube.com/watch?v=OKoNp2RqE9A), modified to additionally support transparent geometry.

 Instead of using the depth buffer & an image effect for the scan lines, it just adds the scan lines to the object itself.

 Sample project with the scenes used to generate the gif in the **FancyScansSampleProject** folder.
 Relevant scripts & shaders in the **FancyScans** folder.

 Enjoy!